npolshakova/kgateway/docs/content/enhancements/template.md

 # EP-[ID]: [Feature/Enhancement Name]

 <!--
-This is the title of your KEP.
+This is the title of your EP.
 Keep it short, simple, and descriptive.
-A good title can help communicate what the KEP is and should be considered as part of any review.
+A good title can help communicate what the EP is and should be considered as part of any review.
 -->

 * Issue: [#ID](URL to GitHub issue)

 <!--
-A table of contents is helpful for quickly jumping to sections of a KEP and for highlighting any additional information provided beyond the standard KEP template.
+A table of contents is helpful for quickly jumping to sections of a EP and for highlighting any additional information provided beyond the standard EP template.

 Ensure the TOC is wrapped with